MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 AG: Can you tell us a little bit about the new album and some of the dynamics going on and some of the concept?
 I have never heard a song about a massive sound heard in the ocean.
 {: .interviewer }

-HM: There was a lot of speculation about that particular sound, which is known as ["The Bloop"&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bloop).
+HM: There was a lot of speculation about that particular sound, which is known as ["The Bloop"&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bloop).
 During the initial stages of writing it, you know when you go down a little Internet rabbit-hole and you kind of get excited about something and it soon becomes more and more obvious that it's very unclear what the facts are.
 That's how this started, there was a lot of speculation about noise because of the people who were talking about it.
 If you listen to the noise--have you done that?
 {: .interviewee }

 AG: Of course!
 I showed my kids!
 I told them all about your album.
 {: .interviewer }

 HM: The noise itself is very eerie and it does sound like a big, massive mammal.
-But there are people who say it was an [ice-quake&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Cryoseism), or the sound of a distant ice-quake.
+But there are people who say it was an [ice-quake&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Cryoseism), or the sound of a distant ice-quake.
 But I haven't had any confirmation on either side as to what it is.
 The whole point is, we changed the meaning of that song so it isn't just about that noise.
 {: .interviewee }

 OA: Made it about scientific enquiry...